Liselund: The park

 The area of land Antoine de la Calmette bought in 1783 was partly marshy, partly wooded.
 It bore no resemblance to the park which can be seen today, however natural it may now seem.

 The ground first had to be drained, cleared and levelled.
 Then, in accordance with contemporary standards, it was landscaped and planted with a range of trees, some quite rare, including oaks, sweet chestnuts, walnuts, mulberry, spruce and cypress.
 The park was designed to be poetic with the gentle undulations of its terrain and its many lakes.
 Indeed, water was a key element of any Romantic garden.

 But it also had contrasts, for example the sheer Devil's Ravine with its Devil's Bridge where, in rainy weather, water from the lakes cascades down to the sea.
 Today the park provides a quite unexpected experience for those who enter through the chestnut-bordered avenue leading into the park from the main road to the west.

 The old manor house

-Liselund Gammel Slot, literally Liselund Old Palace, is a rather small country home built in the French neoclassical style.
+Liselund Gammel Slot, literally Liselund Old Manor, is a rather small country home built in the French neoclassical style.
 It is exceptional in that it has a thatched roof.
 Like the park itself, the house was designed by Andreas Kirkerup, one of the foremost landscape architects of the times.
 It lies against the slope of the eastern hill, beside a small pond, and overlooks the park to the north.

 The building is T-shaped with the main rooms on the ground floor, the first floor consisting of nine bedrooms.
 The interior was probably decorated and furnished by the leading decorator of the day, Joseph Christian Lillie.
 Many of the wall decorations and some of the furniture date back to the original design.
 Among the most impressive rooms are the Entrée, an airy room opening onto the garden, the spacious Dining Hall, the Ghost Room which was Lisa's boudoir, and the Monkey Room with its monkey mirror.
 The monkey at the top of the bamboo-frame mirror may well be in remembrance of a pet monkey who helped save the family during the Lisbon earthquake in 1755.

 Other rooms include the Family Room with several portraits, the Calmette Parlour and the Lady's Chamber, one of the larger bedrooms.

 While the gardens are open throughout the year, the thatched manor is open to the public with guided visits during the summer months only.